About Project Bees

 Spend some time on our website, learn some interesting facts about bees, discover educational opportunities and resources, and visit and comment on our blog.

-Welcome to Our Store!
-Proceeds from sale of our products helps fund urban beekeeper "startups" - Ask us how!
+Proceeds from sales of our products help fund urban beekeeper "startups".

 Bee “Onesie” Jump Suit – 18 months – 100% Cotton$22.00

 Black Queen Bee Pillow Cover (18″x18″ / Burlap)$12.00

 Blue Ink Bee Fern Pillow Cover (18″x18″ / Burlap)$12.00